Xephorium/Mario/README.md

 LaunchCode Java CS50 Program #1

 Directory Notes:
-- 'Mario.java' can be found in the src directory.
+- 'Mario.java' (contains main) can be found in the src/com/xephorium/mario directory.